vitar/clrf/src/en/theory/90-practices-toolbox.md

 ## Conclusion

 Professional and adapted practices help translate theory into action.
 They do not impose rules but provide convenient tools that can be tailored to the style of a particular couple.
-Incorporating situational leadership, agreements and personal manuals makes the set of practices more complete and applicable.
+Incorporating situational leadership, agreements, and personal manuals makes the set of practices more complete and applicable.